9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+- Bench file inclusion?
 - In general settings, we get a javascript error: autocomplete is not a function.

 - Make General_Options::get_option faster(and all other functions).

 - Cache:
 - Add a setting for cache refresh minutes.
-- Refresh cache when a plugin is installed?
+- Refresh cache when a plugin is activated/deactivated? : Yes
-- Delete unnecessary widget cache.

 - Bug: If we make a most rated posts, then we disable the plugin, the tab will display but the contents not.